 Whitaker slowed his attack somewhat in the eighth and ninth, dancing and using the ring more, though he clearly won both rounds.
 A desperate champion came out hard in round ten and Whitaker, like a stern schoolmaster correcting an errant pupil, immediately put Haugen in his place, backing him to the ropes and battering him with both hands.
 The ever game champion never stopped trying, but he was tiring and Whitaker was toying with him now, snapping his head back with almost every jab and strafing him with extended flurries of sharp shots to which Haugen had no reply.

-The first two minutes of the final round Whitaker was content to circle and showboat, but in the last minute he closed the show, scoring with one vicious flurry after another.
+The first two minutes of the final round saw Whitaker content to circle and showboat, but in the waning seconds he closed with a flourish, scoring with one vicious salvo after another.
 After each battering, the tough-as-iron Haugen would smile, drop his hands and shake his head, as if to say, “That all you got?”
-Whitaker would then mete out another sustained volley, as if to say, “Okay, here’s some more,” bringing the crowd to its feet as he ended the fight and his masterful performance with an exclamation mark.
+And Whitaker would then mete out another sustained volley, as if to say, “Okay, here’s some more,” bringing the crowd to its feet as he ended the bout and his masterful performance with an exclamation mark.
 At the final bell Haugen, showing class, applauded Whitaker before the official scorecards were even tabulated.

 Later that same year Whitaker would avenge his “loss” to Ramirez with a shut-out points win before going on to steam-roll the super-lightweight and welterweight divisions.
 Julio Cesar Chavez finally agreed to meet Whitaker in 1993 and “Sweet Pea” gave a virtuoso performance against a legend and a Hall of Famer, only to have the judges once again deny him his glory when they absurdly deemed the bout a draw.